snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/predictive_ml_models/01_feature_exploration.md

 ```

-Here we have just selected a few of the features Snowplow behavioural data has to offer.
-You can include more columns before going through feature engineering as you start using ML to predict more and more types of user behaviour, building out a richer view of each of your customers / users.
+Here we have just selected a few of the features Snowplow behavioral data has to offer.
+You can include more columns before going through feature engineering as you start using ML to predict more and more types of user behavior, building out a richer view of each of your customers / users.

 Consider adding this step as a custom model in dbt so the table is kept up to date when your ML model is in production.
 Read more about adding custom dbt models [here](https://snowplow.github.io/dbt-snowplow-web/#!/overview/snowplow_web).